timvdven/PolAssessment/PolAssessment/AnprEnricher.App/README.md

 # if not, create it first:
 docker network create pol-assessment-network

-# Then compose the image
+# Then compose the project in which this image will be containerized
 docker-compose up -d
 ```